Social Media Policy for the Equine Podiatry Association (UK)

-We recognise that the internet provides unique opportunities to participate in interactive discussions and share information on particular topics relevant to our work using a wide variety of social media, such as Facebook, Twitter, blogs and wikis.
-Inappropriate use of social media can pose risks to our confidential and proprietary information and reputation, and can jeopardise our compliance with legal obligations.
+The Association recognises that the internet provides unique opportunities to participate in interactive discussions and share information on particular topics relevant to its work using a wide variety of social media, such as Facebook, Twitter, blogs and wikis.
+Inappropriate use of social media can pose risks to the Association’s confidential and proprietary information and reputation, and can jeopardise the Association’s compliance with legal obligations.

-We want you to help protect our reputation.
+The Association wants members to help protect its reputation.
 Members must not post disparaging or defamatory statements about:

 - The Equine Podiatry Association

 - The Equine Podiatry Association Council, Students or Members past or present;